All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 Beyond established maisons, CNMI actively supports new talent through its Fashion Hub initiative, a platform designed to promote innovation, sustainability, and diversity within Italian fashion.

-Rather than functioning as a single showroom, the Hub represents Milan’s broader commitment to nurturing future creative leaders while integrating them into the city’s professional fashion ecosystem.
+Rather than functioning as a standalone showroom, the Hub reflects Milan’s broader commitment to nurturing future designers while integrating them into the professional ecosystem that supports the city’s fashion industry year-round.

 Attending Shows and Industry Access